Today’s recipe is Basic Chinese stir fry Sauce.

 The versatility this sauce offers is really not comparable to any other.The sauce in itself is vegan and hence vegetarian.Based on what you stir fry the brown sauce with, the dish will be vegan or vegetarian.

-To make the sauce Paleo/Whole30 you can substitute the soy sauce with Coconut Aminos and the corn starch with tapioca or potato starch.Serve a high protein chicken breast stir fry with cauliflower rice for a nutrient rich, high protein,low carb option.
+To make the the Basic Chinese stir fry Sauce Paleo/Whole30 you can substitute the soy sauce with Coconut Aminos and the corn starch with tapioca or potato starch.Serve a high protein chicken breast stir fry with cauliflower rice for a nutrient rich, high protein,low carb option.

 Serves: 1 cup